ejunjsh/spring-cloud-code/README.md

 something code for me to practice the spring-cloud

+## precondition

+    sudo docker-compose up

+above command will launch a cluster that consist of one eureka server,two providers,one consumer,one config server and one config client

 ## spring-cloud-config

+you can check config client service `http://[docker host ip]:9200/` to see if it get config from config server

 ## spring-cloud-eureka

-    sudo docker-compose up

-above command will launch a cluster that consist of one eureka server,two providers,one consumer

 you can check `http://[docker host ip]:9001/eureka` to see the eureka cluster.